mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 name as parameter.
 In this case the monitor will automatically select a server for promotion.

+### `router_options` in Binlogrouter

+The use of `router_options` with the binlogrouter module is deprecated in MaxScale 2.3 and will be removed in a subsequent release.
+The `router_options` should be converted into separate parameters.

 ## Dropped Features

 ### Configuration Reloading